Problems in the housing market are a cause of the downturn as well as a consequence of it.

 I will recommend fiscal policy necessary and expedient to solve problems in the housing market through 4% growth in the economy.

-We can’t afford four more years without a president with a plan for a housing market most likely to guarantee middle-class dignity at minimum for every American.
+We can’t afford more time without a president with a plan for a housing market most likely to guarantee robust a economic recovery.

 John M. Collins, Military Strategy (Washington: Brassey’s, 2002).